-Due to COVID-19, the offices of the Fraser Valley Brain Injury are closed until further notice
+Due to COVID-19, the offices of the Fraser Valley Brain Injury are closed until further notice but we are still busy offering remote services.

 In accordance with guidelines from Government and Health Officials regarding COVID-19, the offices of the Fraser Valley Brain Injury are closed until further notice.